jeargle/uveldt/README.md

 Genome
 ------

-Genomes in &mu;Veldt are simply long strings which can contain genes that code for specific chemical reactions.
-These reactions specify a set of reactants and a set of products.
+Genomes in &mu;Veldt are simply long strings which can contain genes that code for specific chemical reactions, pores, or transporters.

+Reactions specify a set of reactants and a set of products.
 Genes start with "(" and end with ")".
 They contain element characters as well as the reaction operators "\*" and "/".  "\*" means that the elements to either side are separate in the reactants but bonded in the products.  "/" means that they are bonded in the reactants and separate in the products.
+To create a reaction string for the inverse of a given reaction, just switch all joins to splits and vice versa.

 Examples:

 * (A\*B): A + B -> AB
 * (A/B): AB -> A + B
+* (AB\*C): AB + C -> ABC
+* (AB/C): ABC -> AB + C
 * (A\*B/C): A + BC -> AB + C
 * (A\*B\*C): A + B + C -> ABC
 * (A\*A\*A): A + A + A -> AAA

+Pores are specified by single molecule strings with no join or split operators.
+If a pore is active, molecules of that type are allowed to diffuse freely into and out of the cell.

+# Examples

+* (A): A pore
+* (AB): AB pore
+* (AAA): AAA pore

+Transporters are similar to pores except that they use energy to move molecules across the cell membrane.
+A transporter string must start with a join or split operator followed by a single molecule string.

+# Examples
+* (\*A): A(out) -> A(in)
+* (/A): A(in) -> A(out)
+* (\*AB): AB(out) -> AB(in)
+* (/AAA): AAA(in) -> AAA(out)

 Evolution